Lawson family murders

-The murder of the Lawson family refers to a familicide which took place in Germanton, North Carolina, United States on December 25, 1929, in which sharecropper Charles Davis "Charlie" Lawson murdered his wife and six of his seven children.
+On December 25, 1929, sharecropper Charles Davis "Charlie" Lawson murdered his wife and six of his seven children in Germanton, North Carolina, United States.

+The familicide has been subject to much speculation due to the unconfirmed motive, with the most commonly reported theory alleging an attempted cover-up of incestual abuse.
+The site of the Lawson family murders also became a popular dark tourism site, also inspiring several songs and stories.

 Background

 In 1911, Charles Lawson married Fannie Manring, with whom he had eight children.
 The third, William, born in 1914, died of an illness in 1920.
 In 1918, following the move of his younger brothers Marion and Elijah to the Germanton area, Lawson followed suit with his family.
-The Lawsons worked as tenant tobacco farmers, saving enough money by 1927 to buy their own farm on Brook Cove Road.
+The Lawsons worked as tenant tobacco farmers and, by 1927, had saved enough money to purchase their own farm on Brook Cove Road.